warigiasue89/Phase1_project/README.md

 ##### Recomendations

-- The Micrsoft studio can capitalize on making a good quality movie as it may lead to sales and hence better profit margins.
+- The Micrsoft studio can capitalize on making a good quality movie as it may lead to increased sales and hence better profit margins.

 # SUMMARY

--With the data provided it is possible to know the viewers preferences by analysing the viewers ratings.
+- With the data provided it is possible to know the viewers preferences by analysing the viewers ratings.
 The data also helps analyse the profits and losses made by the movie thereby we are able to tell whether it worth venturing into the movie production.
 By the end of the analysis we have been able to tell which is the best movie genre to start with and what was the profits made by the best selling movie.
 It is a field worth the trial.